Review: Moment Wide Lens (18mm, latest Version)

 I've tested a number of wide lenses for iPhone but I keep returning to the Moment lenses because:

-- Mounting System: Compared to all those clips and slide on thingies, the Bayonet mount is super easy and ensures your Moment Lens is properly aligned with the iPhone lens.
+- Mounting System: Compared to all those clips and slide on thingies, the bayonet mount is super easy and ensures your Moment lens is properly aligned with the iPhone lens.

-Using the Moment Wide Angle Lens
+How to attach the Moment Wide Lens to your iPhone

-If this is your first Moment lens, it may feel a little fiddly to mount the lens to the cast.
+If this is your first Moment lens, it may feel a little fiddly to mount the lens to the case.
 Since I have done it roughly a 1000 times, here's a little tip that makes mounting any Moment lens to the case a little easier:

 - Hold your iPhone in landscape format.